habdullah/edgenet/assets/logos/edgenet_logo_2020_05_02/README.md

-This is the May 2nd 2020 version of the EdgeNet logo.
+This is the May 2nd 2020 version of the EdgeNet logos.

-There is a rectangular version with text:
+There is a rectangular logo including both logomark and logotype:

 <img src="edgenet_logo_w_text_100dpi.png" alt="100 DPI logo with text" height="100"/>

-And a square version without text:
+And a square logo consisting only of the logomark:

 <img src="edgenet_logo_no_text_100dpi.png" alt="100 DPI logo without text" height="100"/>

-The colors are black, white, and blue #5785DC.
-The font is [Ubuntu Bold 700](https://fonts.google.com/specimen/Ubuntu?sidebar.open&selection.family=Ubuntu:wght@700) in blue #3C6EDD.
+The logomark colors are black, white, and blue #5785DC.
+The logotype font is [Ubuntu Bold 700](https://fonts.google.com/specimen/Ubuntu?sidebar.open&selection.family=Ubuntu:wght@700) in blue #3C6EDD.

-The master file for creating the logo variants is an OmniGraffle file, though the SVG file should work just as well if you do not have the OmniGraffle application.
+The master file for creating the logos is an OmniGraffle file, though the SVG file should work just as well if you do not have the OmniGraffle application.

-Both versions of the logo are available here in 100, 300, and 600 DPI PNG and in PDF versions, all with transparent background.
+Both logos are available here in 100, 300, and 600 DPI PNG and in PDF versions, all with transparent background.